Increase the Power and Impact of Your Brand with a WOW Statement

 I was originally introduced to the concept of a WOW statement from a friend and mentor of mine, Extreme Emcee, Brian Walter, founder of The Extreme Meetings Experience in his video Verbal Ping Pong.
 In short, he describes a WOW statement as a short conversational phrase that generates interest in what you do because no one wants to listen to your drone on and on and on and on...

 Over the years in using this concept with my clients, I have found something far more powerful when crafting a WOW statement to answer the dreaded question, “what do you do?”
-When crafted correctly, the WOW statement becomes a core premise or a purple ribbon that, like a slinky can expand and contract into multiple forms—creating a level of consistency, accountability, and flexibility to allow an organization to scale and to become that preferred brand in the industry.
+When crafted correctly, the WOW statement becomes a core premise that like a slinky can expand and contract into multiple forms—creating a level of consistency, accountability, and flexibility to allow an organization to scale and to become that preferred brand in the industry or with that market.

 As I have helped numerous clients from start-ups through international organizations craft their WOW statement, there are three common ways that I see it implemented:

-- As a tagline.
+- As a TAGLINE.
 Think Nike: Just Do It.
 It gets to the point, it's sexy, it’s easy to say and remember, but by itself, it doesn’t really mean anything on its own.
 It’s just used as a tagline for consumers and in marketing.
 This gives you a line to put on your merchandise and makes it super easy for your market to repeat a phrase that they connect with.
+Where a tagline is different from a WOW statement is a tagline is only used as a tagline.
+You don't see Nike weaving this phrase into product descriptions, or in any other way.
+A tagline has limited use and therefore must be very powerful in order to be remembered.
+Nike is one of the few that has a truly timeless and powerful tagline.

 Taking this approach gives you the benefits of a tagline and the consistency of filtering it through the organization.
 And yes, it can also become how you answer the question, “what do you do.
 A client of mine, Paths to Understanding did this.
 Their WOW statement (and now organization tagline) is Bridging bias.
 Building unity.
 Their mission statement is now Bridging bias and building unity through multi-faith peacemaking.
 That is also how they answer the question, “what do you do.”
 Every service they offer is connected to the organization through this purple ribbon of their WOW statement.